oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 * Producers SHOULD subscribe to their individual response topic (`oc2/rsp/[producer_id]`)

-Topic wildcards are not normally utilized for OpenC2 but their use is no precluded.
+Topic wildcards are not normally utilized for OpenC2 but their use is not precluded.
 For example, implementers of OpenC2 Consumers might elect to use a wildcard to subscribe to the command topics for all actuator profiles (`oc2/cmd/ap/#`) and filter received messages at the Consumer to identify relevant